DanSimonson/DanSimonson/README.md

 ### Nice to meet you! 👋

 You've found my profile.
-In short, I'm a full-stack JavaScript developer from the Atlanta area in Georgia.
+I'm a Full-Stack JavaScript Developer from the Atlanta area in Georgia.
 I have worked at several different companies as a software developer and have a small freelance business.

 <div>